etienneschalk/scientific-data-viewer/README.md

 -   **`scientificDataViewer.pythonInterpreter`** (string, default: `""`): Python interpreter path for the extension.
 If empty, uses the Python extension's active interpreter.
 Can be set to a virtual environment Python executable. **Examples:** `"./venv/bin/python"`, `"C:\\venv\\Scripts\\python.exe"`
 -   **`scientificDataViewer.autoDetectVirtualEnvironments`** (boolean, default: `true`): Automatically detect and suggest virtual environments in the workspace (uv, venv, conda, pipenv, poetry).
 When enabled, the extension will scan the workspace for these environments and offer them as options when no Python interpreter is configured.
 -   **`scientificDataViewer.virtualEnvironmentPaths`** (array, default: `[]`): Additional paths to search for virtual environments beyond the workspace root.
 Each path should be a directory that may contain virtual environment folders. **Examples:** `["../shared-envs", "/opt/conda/envs"]`
+-   **`scientificDataViewer.useExtensionEnvironment`** (boolean, default: `false`): Use the extension's own virtual environment instead of system or workspace environments.
+When enabled, the extension will create and use its own isolated virtual environment stored in VSCode's extension storage.
+This ensures all required packages are available without requiring system-wide installations or workspace-specific environments.
+The extension will automatically use `uv` (if available) to install Python 3.13 and create the environment, or fall back to Python `venv` and `pip`.

 **🚩 Feature Flags**